 Everyone on the farm for the most part eats grass.
 Our goal is to never mow again, ha ha, and to have as much pasture raised animals as possible reducing the need for feed or added inputs.
 We use One Feed to Feed Them All, you can read more here.

 The llamas are here for several purposes/reasons.
 1st they are guardian animals who will watch over the sheep and goats once they are on the pasture regularly.
 2nd we can shear them and use their wool for fiber such as weaving, knitting and crafts.
 3rd they eat grass and brush and help restore the pasture.
+The eat everything the goats can’t reach hanging over the fence lines up to 7 feet, so no more ducking as we walk around the pasture edges.
 Tango is an older boy, and Hey There younger girl.
 Both were in the 4-H clubs for a while.
-Our Wee One (5YO) can go out and round them up in the pasture with no issues.
+Our Wee One can go out and round them up in the pasture with no issues.

-Thirteen new additions in June.
-Five rams and eight ewes. a couple of the rams will take a trip to freezer camp later this year, but the ewes are all staying.
-Some already have names.
-Individuals will be posted later.
-These will be part of our breeding program.
-These are Shetlands.
+Thirteen new additions in June 2016.
+Five rams and eight ewes.
+A couple of the rams will take a trip to freezer camp later this year, but the ewes are all staying.

 We currently have a mixed bag of breeds for rabbits.
 Their primary purpose has been for meat, and we keep back a buck and a few does over the winter.
 We are re-evaluating our stock and currently have a lot. they are mowing the grass around the orchard in mobile rabbit tractors.
 Here is a post on how it was built.

 We also have a mixed bag of laying chicken breeds, we liked the variety, some going on 5-6 years old.
 They lay brown and green eggs.
 Most have names and even though not laying like they used to, they have become pets.
 The chickens have several purposes.
 Laying eggs being the primary.
 They also are great at processing any food scraps or spoiled foods.
 Currently they are in their own yard to free range, and have a house they go in at night.
 They will eventually be mobile and work the pasture behind the goats and sheep.
 We turn them loose into the vegetable gardens at the end of the year as well.
-We have recently added 12 more laying chicks.
-Mr. Magoo is the resident rooster and watches over his ladies.
 Once the chicks are out we will have close to 30.
 We have a variety of breeds, some on the watch list from the Livestock Conservancy.

 In theory the perfect bird for us would be hardy, produce a large amount of flavorful meat, forage, be good on pasture, good feed to meat conversion, and not have the health issues associated with a cornish cross.
 While it is a dream/project down the road we may try to cross a Jersey Giant and a Freedom Ranger.
 This may or may not be possible, and may take years of breeding to figure things out.
 We have time.